 Resource wars, climate change, collapse of the old economic order.. we would be foolish to think we are immune to catastrophic change.
 If displacement were to come to you then you could do a lot worse than arrive in Uganda.
 The Central African nation has accepted over a million displaced people in recent times, putting many other nations to shame.

-International agencies have stepped in, UNHCR, Norwegian and Danish Refugee councils are visibly engaged, but it is the Ugandan government and people that has extended a welcoming hand by releasing land enabling the refugees to become settlers.
+International agencies have stepped in, UNHCR, Norwegian and Danish Refugee councils are visibly engaged, but it is the Ugandan government and people that have extended a welcoming hand by releasing land enabling the refugees to become settlers.
 I first became aware of the enormity of this situation in a BBC Radio broadcast ‘Crossing Continents’ maybe a year ago, highlighting the crisis.
 Congolese and South Sudanese people have been pouring across the border in search of refuge in huge numbers.

 Experience shows these awful situations take time to resolve and by that I mean some years.
 Boredom, depression, loss of hope and human violation follows in the tracks of hopelessness, there is a great vulnerability and need for constructive action; so turning camps and places of containment into settlements and places of potential is a significant step forward.